-Preparations before Transferring Files From Dropbox to Box
+Preparations before Moving Files from Dropbox to Box

 As we all know, Both Dropbox and Box are used widely in our daily life.
-Usually, Dropbox is used for personal file storage of non-organization which offers 2GB free storage space, while Box is designed for business and IT users which offers 10GB free and encrypted storage space.
+Usually, Dropbox is used for personal file storage of non-organization and offers 2GB free storage space, while Box is designed for business and IT users and offers 10GB free encrypted storage space.
 Before doing the migration from Dropbox to Box, something you need to consider:

 2. Confirm what you need to have offline and consider what kind of files or folders you'll access when you are offline for a long time.

-3. Think over which method you want to use to get your files organized in Box before actually transferring files from Dropbox to Box.
+3. Think over which method you want to use to get your files organized in Box before actually moving files from Dropbox to Box.

-Now, here we will show you how to copy files from Dropbox to Box with two methods.
+Now, here we will show you how to transfer files from Dropbox to Box with two methods.

 Solution 1: Download and Upload

 Step 2.
-Select files or you can put files you need to transfer to Box from Dropbox in one folder, click three dot symbol and click “Download” button.
+Select files or you can put files you need to transfer to Box from Dropbox in one folder, click a symbol with three dots and click “Download” button.
 Here downloading a folder is taken as an example.

 Step 4.
-Click “Upload” feature so that you can select “File” or “Folder” to be uploaded to your Box account.
+Click “Upload” feature so that you can select “File” or “Folder” to upload to your Box account.

-Note: If you download a folder from Dropbox official website, then it will be .zip format.
-Before uploading it to your Box account, you need to extract it first.
+Note: If you download a folder from Dropbox official website, then it will be in .zip format.
+Before uploading the folder to your Box account, you need to unzip it first.